Documentation Index

 Filesystem Layout Is Not The Architecture

 Gas Town uses directories as part of the system contract.
 Gas City tries not to.
-The current rule of thumb is:- use

-work_dirwhen the session must run somewhere else - use bead metadata for durable handoff state
+- use bead metadata for durable handoff state

 - the role mutates a repo and needs an isolated worktree